CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 - Only the `query` element of the job scheme can be modified.
 All other elements of the job schema are defined by the SQL Batch API and are read-only

-- If you are not creating a new table from a query (via INTO or CREATE TABLE AS), the result will create ghost tables that are not configured for CartoDB
+- If you are creating a new table from a query without wrapping the query (via INTO or CREATE TABLE AS), the result will create ghost tables that are not configured for CartoDB.
+Ensure you wrap the query correctly, or use UPDATE instead

 - There is a limit of 4kb per job, or 4096 characters per query.
 The following limit error message appears if your job exceeds this size: